- Learn to Conserve

 This workshop focuses on Colorado xeriscape style and provides design ideas that are aesthetically beautiful and diverse, while also fitting in with the semi-arid, high desert climate of Castle Rock.
 Discover the benefits of low-water-use plants and watering considerations, as well as how to remove a lawn, how to properly plant a tree and how to water xeric plants.

-However, here are some tools to get you started.
+In anticipation of your class, here are some tools to get that creativity flowing.

 Wonder why some yards just seem to perk right up in the spring?
 It’s winter preparation.
 This workshop demonstrates the importance of reducing water use as temperatures decline and identifies areas of yard maintenance that are often overlooked - including seasonal fertilization, pruning, mulching and aeration.
 There is no charge to attend this workshop; however, registration is required.

-Rick Schultz, Water Conservation Specialist.
+Rick Schultz, Water Efficiency Supervisor.
 Certified Landscape Irrigation Auditor (CLIA), Qualified Water Efficient Landscaper (QWEL), and certified QWEL trainer.
 Practical experience in the areas of indoor and outdoor water efficiency, leak detection, and irrigation water management.

 Linda Gould, Water Conservation Technician.
 Colorado Gardener Certificate (CGC) through CSU Extension, Certified Landscape Irrigation Auditor (CLIA), Qualified Water Efficient Landscaper (QWEL), and certified QWEL trainer.
 Practical experience in the areas of indoor and outdoor water efficiency and ColoradoScape design.